F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 AWS CloudWatch Metrics
 ``````````````````````
-Telemetry Streaming 1.14 introduced support for AWS CloudWatch Metrics.
+F5 BIG-IP Telemetry Streaming 1.14 introduced support for AWS CloudWatch Metrics.
 To specify CloudWatch Metrics, use the new **dataType** property with a value of **metrics** as shown in the example.

 Notes for CloudWatch Metrics:
  - It can take up to 15 minutes for metrics to appear if they do not exist and AWS has to create them.